 The External Trigger input is used in the On-Line operating Mode and tells the scanner to scan for a code.
 The active state of this input is selected in software.
-Refer to the VisoSetup Help On Line.

-The yellow LED (Figure A, 5) is on when the External Trigger forces a current flow through the EXT TRIGand GND pins.
+The yellow LED (Figure A, 5) is on when the External Trigger forces a current flow through the EXT TRIG- and GND pins.